-My primary research area is Southeast Asian history and visual studies.
+My primary area is Southeast Asian history and visual studies.
 I have related interests in non-fiction film; the novel; memoirs; newsreels; old media; the current global refugee crises; and transnational approaches to Asian Studies.
-My research explores and emphasizes the connections between media and history.
-I am currently working on a book titled ‘Celluloid Colony’, an analysis of colonial propaganda films produced in the Netherlands East Indies.
+I explore and emphasize the connections between media and history.
+My book ‘Celluloid Colony’ is an analysis of colonial propaganda films produced in the Netherlands East Indies.
 Prior to joining SUTD-HASS, I was a lecturer at the University of Wisconsin (2015-16), and a Luce Postdoctoral Fellow at Rice University (2016-17).

 My films have been reviewed in The American Anthropologist and the Journal for Visual Anthropology and have screened at several festivals including in Busan (BIFF), Taiwan (TIDF), Sydney, Paris (Jean Rouch), Tehran (IIFF), Copenhagen (DOX), and have curated at the Flaherty Seminar, the Margaret Mead Festival, the Films Division of India, the Asia Research Institute (NUS), and the Whitney and Getty museums.

 I welcome students keen on exploring histories, ethnographies, and visual representations of Asia.
-To encourage a hands-on approach in addition to learning theory, I run the Non-Fiction Film Lab.
+To encourage a hands-on approach in addition to learning theory, I created the Non-Fiction Film Lab.
 We are located at the IDiA Annex.
 Projects include ongoing films made by SUTD students and a new SUTD Pedagogy Innovation Grant initiative to explore machine learning (ML) to restore and display archival film.